-Charlotte McGowan-Griffin's work takes on a variety of forms and media.
-From large-scale walk-in installations to more intimate graphic works, she uses a combination of techniques to explore space, presence and form - both "cutting out" and "cutting in" (for her sculptural works), print techniques such as embossing and watermarking, found object, film, sound and performance.
-Paper has been at the heart of her practice not only as medium but also as subject - her works have explored the novel (The Whiteness of the Whale), the encyclopaedia (From Sarsaparilla to Sorcery) the account book (Kami no Machi) and the birth of information (The Origin of the World).
+Charlotte McGowan-Griffin's sculptural and spatial practice takes on a variety of forms and media, with a focus on paper as subject and medium.
+From large-scale walk-in installations to intricate graphic works, she uses a combination of media and paper techniques to explore space, presence and form, operating on the paper both through "cutting out" and what she terms "cutting in"; embossing and watermarking; folding, tearing, piercing and braiding.
+This she has often combined with found object, moving image, sound and performance, exploring histories and materialities of paper as medium and technology, including by way of the novel (The Whiteness of the Whale), the encyclopaedia (From Sarsaparilla to Sorcery) account books (Kami no Machi) and inscription in general (The Origin of the World).

-Born in London, Charlotte studied Fine Art at London's Goldsmiths College, and 16mm filmmaking at AFECT.
+Born in London, Charlotte studied Fine Art at London's Goldsmiths College, 16mm filmmaking at AFECT, and Moving Image at Central Saint Martins, University of London.
 She has received various international grants and scholarships for her installations and paper-based works, including a UNESCO-Aschberg scholarship in 2003 and Pollock-Krasner Award in 2011.
 In 2012 she published her monograph “Cutting In, Cutting Out”.
-She has taken part in shows at institutions such as Hamburger Kunsthalle (Hamburg), Museum Bellerive (Zurich), Armory Center (Pasadena), Horst-Janssen Museum (Oldenburg), Museum Modernen Kunst (Kärnten) and Museum Kunst der Westküste (Alkersum), as well as in solo and duo projects, most recently at exhibition spaces in Berlin, Frankfurt, Tokyo, and Beijing.
+She has taken part in exhibitions at public and private institutions such as Hamburger Kunsthalle (Hamburg), Academy of Fine Arts, (Leipzig), Museum Bellerive (Zurich), Armory Center (Pasadena), Horst-Janssen Museum (Oldenburg), Museum Modernen Kunst (Kärnten) and Museum Kunst der Westküste (Alkersum), as well as solo and duo projects in Berlin, Frankfurt, Tokyo, and Beijing.

 For more information, to request a digital portfolio or order a catalogue click here